The Department offers a doctoral programme in Anglophone Literatures and Cultures. Applicants may choose one of two modes of study:

 - external (referred to as “combined” in university materials; 5 to 8 years without a scholarship)

 The core of the programme is an innovative doctoral dissertation which must be recommended by the student’s supervisor and two examiners and defended in public before an examination board.
-Formal properties of the dissertation are described here.

 - Foreign language exam (German, French, Spanish) organized by the Faculty of Arts Language Centre.
 Other languages may be assigned in view of the dissertation topic.